alistair-riskmemo/coldstore/README.md

 - `exists` - Whether the document exists in Firestore
 - `reference` - The DocumentReference pointing to this document
 - `data()` - Method to get the document's data

+### Collection Properties

+ColdStoreQuerySnapshot provides an interface similar to Firestore's QuerySnapshot:

+- `docs` - List of documents in the collection
+- `empty` - Whether the collection is empty
+- `size` - The number of documents in the collection

 ### Watching Documents